 - 1. Open the project of the CPU with the higher-level IO controller. - 2.
-For the project engineering of VIPA I-Device in the high-level IO controller you have to search the device 'PN I-Device for high-level CPU' in the hardware catalog at PROFINET-IO and drag&drop it in the PROFINET subnet.
+For the project engineering of System SLIO I-Device in the higher-level IO controller you have to search the device 'PN I-Device 019-CEFPM00 for high-level CPU' in the hardware catalog at PROFINET-IO and drag&drop it to the PROFINET subnet.

-Open the properties dialog by double-clicking 'PN-I-Device' and enter at 'device name' the previously noted name of the VIPA I-Device.
+3. Open the properties dialog by double-clicking System SLIO 'PN-I-Device' and enter at 'Device name' the previously noted name of the I-Device.

-The configured name must match the name of the PROFINET IO controller 'PN-IO' of the I-Device CPU, which you have noted before! ♥ Chap.
-7.4.3 'Configuration as I-Device' page 145
+The configured name must match the PROFINET IO controller name 'PN-IO' of the I-Device CPU, which you have written down before! ♥ Chap.
+10.4.3 'Configuration as I-Device' page 210

 - Configure an input area of the same size for each output area of the I-Device in the IO controller and vice versa.
 Here also no gaps may arise.
 In particular, make sure that the order of the transfer areas matches that of the I-Device configuration.
 The following transfer units are available: - Input: 1, 8, 16, 32, 64, 128, 256, 512 byte per slot - Output: 1, 8, 16, 32, 64, 128, 256, 512 byte per slot - 5.
-Save and transfer your project to the CPU. - Your VIPA PROFINET controller is now connected as an I-Device to the higher-level PROFINET IO controller.
+Save and transfer your project to the CPU. - ⇒ Your System SLIO PROFINET CPU is now connected as an PROFINET I-Device to the higher-level PROFINET IO controller.